NicolaiRuckel/issdark-beamer-theme/README.md

   the default ones.

 ## Usage
-To use this theme you can either put the `.sty` files and the `issdark_image` folder into your presentation root folder, or clone this repository to `$TEXMFHOME/tex/latex/beamer/`.
+To use this theme you can either put the `.sty` files or clone this repository to `$TEXMFHOME/tex/latex/beamer/`.
 Then you can use the theme with

 ```tex
 \usetheme{issdark}